 Using a microphone on your ukulele requires careful planning of the whole stage setup.
 It’s very easy to for an improperly positioned mic to feed back.
 This is remedied by reducing a stage volume as much as possible.

 In fact, the best microphone application for acoustic instrumentation is usually just a nice big condenser mic in the middle of the stage with no monitors.
 The performers move their bodies and instruments to keep the sound balanced and “turn up” one instrument or another by getting closer to the mic.
 It’s a beautiful dance to use a microphone like this and it can be highly effective.

-Otherwise, a small dynamic spot mic (like a Shure SM57) positioned close to the ʻukulele can also work, but it won’t sound nearly as nice as the “big mic.”
+Otherwise, a small dynamic spot mic (like a Shure SM57) positioned close to the ukulele can also work, but it won’t sound quite as nice as the “big mic.”

 Active vs. Passive

 As soon as you sound a note, the pickup converts the sound into an electronic signal and away it goes at the speed of light towards the speakers.
 Everything in between the pickup and the speakers can be considered electronics, but what happens between the pickup and the endpin jack is of most interest to us here.

 An active ukulele pickup has an internal powered preamp built into the pickup electronics.
 This preamp balances and boosts the signal, sending a “finished product” onto whatever you are plugging into.
 There are several ways to power this preamp:

 - 9V battery – Heavy, but straightforward, popular and has decent headroom.
 Used by many Fishman pickups like the Matrix.

 - 3V watch battery – LR Baggs uses this for their Five-0 pickup.
 The battery is small, light, and can be easily mounted inside the soundhole via velcro.
 The drawback to 3V of power is that, while it sounds good, headroom is limited and the sound can be a little clipped